robliou/bit-test/README.md

 Full requirements and instructions available [here](https://gist.github.com/renzholy/f857b464518e0cf97549a3aee141bd74).

-*Note- To further capture potential errors, an additional 100+ tests could've been written, but due to prior work commitments, this will have to suffice for now.*
+*Note- To further capture potential errors, an additional 100+ tests could've been written, but due to prior commitments, this will suffice for now.*

 ## Getting Started